DmitryTretiakov/temporal-graph-vis/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for bugs, feature requests, or improvements.

-*(Consider adding a "Future Enhancements" or "Known Limitations" section if you have specific ideas).*

-## License

-*(Consider adding a license, e.g., MIT License.
-If so, create a `LICENSE` file in your repository.)*
-This project is licensed under the MIT License - see the `LICENSE` file for details.